Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

    pip install -e .

 Installing in editable mode will build the compiled extensions in debug mode without optimizations.
-This will effect the runtime performance of the compiled code.
+This will affect the runtime performance of the compiled code.
 If you'd like to use editable mode and build the compiled code in release with optimizations enabled you can run: